-- Individualized recognition during Morning Meeting - A small goody bag, token gift, or small individual treat for each child can be brought into class and will be distributed at the teacher's discretion. - No birthday parties in class. - Decorations and/or outside entertainment will not be distributed or used in the classrooms.
+- Individualized recognition during Morning Meeting - A small goody bag, token gift, or small individual treat for each child can be brought into class and will be distributed at the teacher's discretion. - No birthday parties in class. - Decorations/outside entertainment/outside food drop off will not be distributed or used in the classrooms.
 Please reserve these items for home celebrations.